n1kdo/n1mm_view/INSTALL_RASPI.md

 sudo ln -s  /home/pi/.config/n1mm_view.ini    /root/.config/n1mm_view.ini
 ```

 Edit the config file with your operating settings.
-"MyClubCall" is a placeholder.
 For testing, make the event start time before and the event end time after your current clock time.
 Other options in the configuration file are helpfully commented.

 # Running N1MM_view
 There are two programs of interest.
 You will want to open a separate terminal window for each.